 Taking care of your health while you are away from home in a new country is very important.
-Beppu has an abundance of clean drinking water, fresh air, greenery, parks, sports facilities, gyms, swimming pools as well as hot springs, health clinics and medical centers.
-Beside these, as an APU student, several healthcare advantages are provided to you on campus.
+Beppu has an abundance of clean drinking water, fresh air, greenery, parks, sports facilities, gyms, and swimming pools, as well as hot springs, health clinics, and medical centers.
+In addition, as an APU student you will also have several healthcare services available to you on campus.

 On Campus Gymnasium and Sports Facilities

-APU supports you in leading a healthy lifestyle through maintaining your physical fitness.
-In our gymnasium, you can enjoy various indoor sports such as basketball, volley ball, badminton, table tennis and indoor football.
-Inside the fitness center, there are more than ten kinds of training machines including treadmills, bikes and free weights.
-Outdoor facilities include five tennis courts, two multipurpose sports fields and a basketball court.
-These are available to you upon reservation.
+Our facilities allow you to lead a healthy lifestyle and maintain your physical fitness while pursuing your studies.
+In our gymnasium, you can enjoy various indoor sports, such as basketball, volleyball, badminton, table tennis, and indoor football.
+Inside the fitness center, there are over ten different types of training machines, including treadmills, bikes, and free weights.
+Outdoor facilities include five tennis courts, two multipurpose sports fields, and a basketball court.
+These are available to students upon reservation.

 APU Health Clinic and Counseling Room

-All APU students are entitled and required to have a health check-up once a year.
-These annual health check-ups, fees are paid for by the university, and are a good way to monitor your health.
+All APU students are entitled to and required to attend a health check-up once a year.
+These annual health check-ups are paid for by the university and are a good way to monitor your health.

 National Health Insurance

 All international students are automatically registered for the National Health Insurance program.
-Through this system, you will be responsible to pay for 30% of most medical and dental costs when going to hospitals and clinics.
-In general, the insurance premium for students who reside in Beppu and are with no income previous year is about 20,000 JPY per year.
-Also, if you out-of-pocket medical expenses per month rise above a certain amount, you can apply for a refund of the excess at city hall.
+Through this system, you will be responsible for paying 30% of most medical and dental costs when going to hospitals and clinics.
+In general, the insurance premium for students who reside in Beppu and who did not receive any income during the previous year is about 20,000 JPY per year.
+In addition, if your out-of-pocket medical expenses per month rise above a certain amount, you can apply for a refund of the excess at city hall.

 Pharmacies handle prescription medications and are usually located close to clinics or hospitals.
-To get your medication here, a physician’s prescription is required.
-Please do not bring medicine from your home country to Japan without confirming with your local Japanese embassy/consulate first that it is legal to bring into Japan.
-Japan has very strict laws regarding medicine and some medicine available in your country may be illegal in Japan or require certain documentation to bring into Japan.
+To get your medication at a pharmacy, a physician’s prescription is required.
+Please do not bring medicine from your home country to Japan without confirming with your local Japanese Embassy or Consulate that it is legal to bring into Japan beforehand.
+Japan has very strict laws regarding medicine, and some medicine available in your country may be illegal in Japan or require certain documentation to bring into Japan.